+eographic Priority Areas

+1 Area Name: Distressed Areas

+Area Type: Local Target area

+Other Target Area Description:

+HUD Approval Date:

+% of Low/ Mod:

+Revital Type: Housing

+Other Revital Description:

-Name Distressed Census Tracts Type of Revitalization Effort Local Target Area Identify the neighborhood boundaries for this target area Neighborhood boundaries will be updated on an annual basis in the Annual Action Plan and are those census tracts with a poverty rate greater than 20% using the most appropriate data from the U.S. Census.
+Identify the neighborhood boundaries for this target area.
+Neighborhood boundaries will be updated on an annual basis in the Annual Action Plan and are those census tracts with a poverty rate greater than 20% using the most appropriate data from the U.S. Census.
 The current 5-year American Community Survey was used in this first determination; median assessed value is less than or equal to 80% of the District median assessed value; median appreciation rate is less than or equal to 80% of the median citywide appreciation rate.
 Tracts that meet all three criteria are deemed distressed.
 Figure SP-10.1 depicts the first iteration of distressed areas.

-Include Specific Housing and Commercial Characteristics of this target area Higher rates of poverty and lower median educational attainment than the rest of the city; lower home assessments and home appreciation than the rest of the city; distressed storefront facades; less business activity than other parts of the city How did your consultation and citizen participation process help you to identify this neighborhood as a target area Common themes emerged from both residents and organizations that contributed to this target area, including the need to de-concentrate poverty and provide neighborhood-based amenities in underserved communities Identify the needs in this target area Improvements that increase the desirability in these neighborhoods, including façade improvements, environmental design improvements, infrastructure improvements, greater retail and economic opportunity, and increased neighborhood amenities What are the opportunities for improvement in this target area?
-Transformation of publicly owned vacant and abandoned properties into community assets, access to bus and metrorail provide vital connections to jobs and amenities; exceptions to affordability covenants under the local Housing Production Trust Fund program; Great Streets Corridors provide economic development funding Are there barrier to improvement in this target area?
-Lack of quality jobs; skills gap between jobs available and residents who live in these neighborhoods; retail growth limited given high poverty rates; as a result of the 1998 HUD sanction/suspension, DHCD may not engage in economic development activities using CDBG funds, and may not engage in direct small business loans
+Include specific housing and commercial characteristics of this target area.
+Higher rates of poverty and lower median educational attainment than the rest of the city; lower home assessments and home appreciation than the rest of the city; distressed storefront facades; less business activity than other parts of the city.

+How did your consultation and citizen participation process help you to identify this neighborhood as a target area?
+Common themes emerged from both residents and organizations that contributed to this target area, including the need to de-concentrate poverty and provide neighborhood-based amenities in underserved communities.

+Identify the needs in this target area.
+Improvements that increase the desirability in these neighborhoods, including façade improvements, environmental design improvements, infrastructure improvements, greater retail and economic opportunity, and increased neighborhood amenities.

+What are the opportunities for improvement in this target area?
+Transformation of publicly owned vacant and abandoned properties into community assets, access to bus and metrorail provide vital connections to jobs and amenities; exceptions to affordability covenants under the local Housing Production Trust Fund program; Great Streets Corridors provide economic development funding.
+Are there barriers to improvement in this target area?
+Lack of quality jobs; skills gap between jobs available and residents who live in these neighborhoods; retail growth limited given high poverty rates; as a result of the 1998 HUD sanction/suspension, DHCD may not engage in economic development activities using CDBG funds, and may not engage in direct small business loans.